RecordEvolution/DeviceManagementAgent/agent-development.md

 Since there is no official Docker Compose API, we have manually implemented and exposed an API that interacts with Docker Compose using the `docker compose` command-line tool.

-We interface with the Compose CLI using the built-in exec Go API and provide the output of each command as a string channel.
+We interface with the Compose CLI using the built-in `exec` Go API and provide the output of each command as a string channel.

+The implementation of the Compose API can be found in the `container/compose.go` file.

 ## Adding or Editing a Crossbar RPC